 Whilst it is important that the Council continues to challenge the national funding system it is also vital that steps are taken locally to ensure that the funding we do have is aligned to need and that we are achieving maximum value for every penny that is spent.
 This plan recognises that there are different ways of delivering services and that broadly speaking through having a high quality local offer, that is aligned to need, we can support more pupils with the level of funding that is available.
-In financial year 2019/20, actual HNB expenditure was about £1.85 million less than it would have been without the actions taken under the SEND Transformation Plan.
-A similar reduction was also achieved in 2018/19.
-This equates to a reduction in the average cost of an EHC plan of about 4% in each of these years.
-However, to achieve a sustainable financial situation in the DSG and in the Council's wider financial plan, reduction in forecast expenditure or increase in income must rapidly increase very significantly.
+Over the last three years the plan has helped support the position on the DSG Fund by around £2m or 8% per year.
+However, to achieve a sustainable financial situation in the DSG and in the Council's wider financial plan, reduction in forecast expenditure or increase in income must continue to increase over the plan period.